cjungmann/man_hints/README.md

 - You will likely use the *groff* format to write **man** pages, though I've seen intermediate formats that can be converted to *groff*.

+- There is a sample/template man page in this repository, **bp.1**.
+It may be helpful to start a new **man** page with a copy of this file.

 - The filename extension indicates the *section* to which the **man** page belongs.
 Consult `man man-pages` for